MarijnvanTricht/patlang/README.md

 Pattern language.

-It contains the class `Pattern` which is derived from the class `list` which can contain Variables which are derived from the class `Pattern` (also checkout toklang, the string based counterpart)
+Contains the class `Pattern` which is derived from the class `list` which can contain Variables which are derived from the class `Pattern` (also checkout toklang, the string based counterpart)

 ## example usage